Eating extra calories when sick - children

 - Let your child listen to the radio or watch TV while eating.

 - Try new recipes or new foods your child might like.

 For infants and babies:

 - Feed babies infant formula or breast milk when they are thirsty, not juices or water.

 - Feed babies solid food when they are 4 to 6 months old, especially foods that have a lot of calories.

 - Give children whole milk with meals, not juices, low-fat milk, or water.

 - Add butter or margarine to foods when you are cooking, or put them on foods that are already cooked.

 - Feed your child peanut butter sandwiches, or put peanut butter on vegetables or fruits, such as carrots and apples.

 - Mix canned soups with half-and-half or cream.

 - Use half-and-half or cream in casseroles and mashed potatoes, and on cereal.

 - Add protein supplements to yogurt, milkshakes, fruit smoothies, and pudding.

 - Add cream sauce or melt cheese over vegetables.

-- Ask your child's doctor if liquid nutrition drinks are OK to try.
+- Ask your child's provider if liquid nutrition drinks are OK to try.